Torture in Turkey: History

 The history of torture goes back to the Ottoman Empire.
 The Committee of Union and Progress used the place known as the Bekirağa Bölüğü (Military Company of Bekir Agha) situated in the building that now houses the Istanbul University as a special torture place.
-Almost all dissident people came here once.
+Almost all dissidents came here once.
 Deputy Rıza Nur was tortured here in 1910.
 He raised torture allegations in parliament.
 The demand to establish a commission to investigate the torture allegations was turned down by 96 against 73 votes.